ferrugemjs/library/README.md

   constructor(){
     this.name = "";
   }
-  //by convention as the "name" attribute is modified the method to "on" + "attribute name" + "Changed" is called. onNameChanged(new_name:string,old_name:string):void{
+  //by convention as the "name" attribute is modified the method "set" + "attribute name" is called. setName(new_name:string):void{
+    this.name = new_name;
     this.refresh();
   }
   showName():void{